danielvial/clusteringPpr/README.md

 indicating our algorithms are ~2-2.5x faster than the baseline (similar to preprint Figure 9).
 See *matrixApprox.m* code comments for further details.

 ### Distributed setting
 Preprint Section 7 considers a distributed estimation setting; the corresponding script is *distSetting.m*.
-For example, running
+For example,
 ```
 distSetting({'Slashdot0902'},0.2,7,17,2e-3,12.2e-3,5,50,5,5);
 load results/Slashdot0902_ds.mat;